 - Oddly averted by The Simpsons.
-The same show that portrayed Homer getting into a fistfight with Bush SR. never featured any "appearances" by Dubya throughout his entire presidency.
-Note that every other president who was alive from the time the show began has been portrayed on The Simpsons at least once (except Barack Obama, but we're only four years into his tenure...and his wife has already had an appearance).
+The same show that portrayed Homer getting into a fistfight with Bush Sr. never featured any "appearances" by Dubya throughout his entire presidency.
+Note that every other president who was alive from the time the show began has been portrayed on The Simpsons at least once (except Barack Obama, but his wife made an appearance).

-- He was referenced, albeit accidentally, in the episode where Homer fights Bush Sr. In an attempt to lure Bush out of his house for a prank, Homer uses cardboard cut-outs of two men in suits on the porch that he calls "your sons, George Bush Jr and Jeb Bush!"
-According to Word of God, they didn't actually know about George W. at the time, and said that "George Bush Jr" was an example of Homer being Homer.
+- He was referenced, albeit accidentally, in "Two Bad Neighbors".
+In an attempt to lure Bush out of his house for a prank, Homer uses cardboard cut-outs of two men in suits on the porch that he calls "your sons, George Bush Jr and Jeb Bush!"
+According to Word of God, they didn't actually know about George W. at the time, and said that "George Bush Jr." was an example of Homer being Homer.

 - Homer is shown in a family photo album having a fistfight with George the Younger in the Oval Office, right after a photo of his brawl with George the Elder.